jamijam/etheruby/README.md

 Etheruby is a library including a client for the JSON-RPC API and a Object-Contract Mapper to interact with smart-contracts on the Ethereum blockchain.

+**Current status** : Release candidate 1.
+If no major bug is found within this release, it will be promoted version 1.0.0 stable.

 ## Installation

 `gem install etheruby`